San Francisco TMJ Dentistry

 - a clicking sound during jaw movement

 Many times patients believe these symptoms are consequences of a sinus issue or earache.
-If you are experiencing any of these symptoms, schedule an appointment with a neuromuscular dentist for an exam.
+If you are experiencing any of these symptoms, schedule an appointment with a TMJ dentist for an exam.

 He will also inspect your airway and jaw to evaluate their narrowness.
 In many cases Dr. Larson can treat TMD with a custom dental appliance.
 Dr. Larson also partners with other doctors during the treatment phase, including pulmonologists, chiropractors, ear nose and throat (ENT) doctors and physical therapists.